RenkoTheBird/Horizon-Social-Media-Dashboard/readme.txt

         meta.json: LR weights metadata.
         model_weights.json: weights of posts, which the extension uses as LR sample data. train_lr_from_bin.py: creates the above json files.
-        prompt_examples.json: examples which were intended to be used for fine tuning.

     libs folder
-        models: holds embedding model (all-MiniLM-L6-V2) and SmolLM-135M
+        models: holds embedding model (all-MiniLM-L6-V2) and SmolLM-135M (not included due to large files, can be found on HuggingFace)
         transformers: transformers.js implementation (3.8.0) (has to be local for Chrome extension)

     Classification model (uses Logistic Regression) is automatically trained on extension launch.